AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/codes/README.md

  4. Calculating the fuel consumption for car in PostGIS
  5. Parsing the text file product from PostGIS

-The analyses and processing phases support multiprocessing using Python [multiprocessing](https://docs.python.org/3.4/library/multiprocessing.html) module that makes possible to do processing in parallel utilizing multiple processors on a given machine. ==> Makes possible to do things faster.
+The analyses are mainly done in Python programming language and processing phases support multiprocessing using Python [multiprocessing](https://docs.python.org/3.4/library/multiprocessing.html) module that makes possible to do processing in parallel utilizing multiple processors on a given machine. ==> Makes possible to do things faster.

 ## Structure of the code